Channel Estimation for Rydberg Atomic Receivers: Introduction

 Atomic MIMO receivers integrate advanced materials and nanostructures with quantum-based principles, enabling the manipulation of electromagnetic (EM) waves at the atomic scale.
 By employing techniques such as coherent detection and adaptive beamforming, atomic MIMO systems can dynamically adjust to varying channel conditions \cite{gong2024, liu_deep_2022, cuifrontier, QuanComm_Wang2022}.
 Rydberg atoms receivers, which rely on electron transitions between different energy levels when encountering an EM wave \cite{AtomicTrans}, demonstrate superior detection and sensing accuracies, achieving sub-millimeter-level granularity, while traditional receivers operate at a coarser granularity.
 Moreover, unlike traditional antennas that require costly arrays to match various frequency bands, atomic MIMO receivers can efficiently respond to a broad frequency range with fewer resources, thus reducing overall system complexity and cost \cite{liu_deep_2022, rehman2024}.

 Due to the unique benefit of atomic MIMO receivers, theoretical modeling and signal processing for atomic receivers have appeared recently.
 For example, \cite{kim2024} proposed a multiple signal classification (MUSIC) algorithm for quantum wireless sensing of multiple users.
 Moreover, a biased Gerchberg-Saxton (GS) algorithm was proposed to address the non-linear biased phase retrieval (PR) problem caused by the magnitude-only measurements of atomic receivers \cite{cuireceivers}.
 In \cite{cui2024}, a MIMO precoding design for atomic receivers that utilizes independent processing of In-phase-and-Quadrature (IQ) data, was introduced.
 Unfortunately, up to now, there are no related works on channel estimation for atomic MIMO receivers, which is essential for effective signal detection and precoding.
+Furthermore, compared to the linear model used in conventional MIMO systems, the nonlinear transmission model significantly complicates channel estimation.

-To fill this gap, we propose a first channel estimation framework for Rydberg atomic receivers, applicable to both 1D and 2D antenna arrays.
+To fill this gap, we for the first time propose a channel estimation framework for Rydberg atomic receivers, applicable to both 1D and 2D antenna arrays.
 Specifically, we reformulate the channel estimation problem as a matrix rank constrained optimization problem, and propose a novel channel estimation algorithm based on the projection gradient descent (PGD).
 Compared with the conventional GS algorithm for addressing phase recovery challenges, our proposed algorithm not only delivers comparable performance in 1D case, but also applicable to 2D antenna arrays.
 Simulation results show the superior performance of the proposed algorithm.